top of page

 3[7]:1 "But do thou, Hermas, no longer bear a grudge against thy children, neither suffer thy sister to have her way, so that they may be purified from their former sins.
 For they shall be chastised with a righteous chastisement, unless thou bear a grudge against them thyself.
 The bearing of a grudge worketh death.
 But thou, Hermas, hast had great tribulations of thine own, by reason of the transgressions of thy family, because thou hadst no care for them.
 For thou wast neglectful of them, and wast mixed up with thine evil transactions.

-• (In order to raise children right, one cannot be bitter or grudging against them, but one must be loving and sincere towards them with constant words of righteousness, which is the righteous chastisement.)
+• (In order to raise children right, one cannot be bitter or grudging against them, but one must be loving and sincere towards them with consistent words of righteousness which is the righteous chastisement and setting an example of righteousness for them (without hypocrisy) to show them the way in which they ought to go by one's example of a believer walking in guilelessness and simplicity according all of the law in all aspects of life.)

 3[7]:2 But herein is thy salvation, in that thou didst not depart from the living Alahayim, and in thy simplicity and thy great continence.
 These have saved thee, if thou abidest therein; and they save all who do such things, and walk in guilelessness and simplicity.
 These men prevail over all wickedness, and continue unto life eternal.